-I hope that you will read on to learn more about our work during the past year and come to the next Mortara event to be inspired by the breadth of international studies at Georgetown.
+I hope that you will come to the next Mortara event and be inspired by the breadth of international studies at Georgetown.

 Professor, Edmund A. Walsh School of Foreign Service